-There are three types of eye removal and several different options for implant.
+There are three types of eye removal and numerous different options for implant.
 Orbital implants and ocular prostheses are used by the surgeon to restore a more natural appearance.

 - removal of the eyeball, but the adjacent structures of the eye socket and eyelids remain.
 An intraocular tumor excision requires an enucleation, not an evisceration.

 - Enucleation is removal of the eye, leaving the eye muscles and remaining orbital contents intact.